manyi8634/manyi-design/docs/blog/testing-migrate.en-US.md

 ## knock off

-The above are some problems encountered during the migration of the antd test framework.
+The above are some problems encountered during the migration of the manyid test framework.
 I hope to help students who need to migrate or have not yet started writing test cases.
-Everyone is also welcome to join the antd community and contribute to open source together.
+Everyone is also welcome to join the manyid community and contribute to open source together.